 How were the craft services?

-What do you think your character will do with his part of the split?
+What do you think your character will do with her part of the split?

 What project is next for you?